Ancient Greece Pupils' book | TheBookSeekers

 Cambridge Primary History has been specially written for the revised national curriculum at key stage 2.
 Each topic in the series covers the content of one Study Unit and provides stimulating and enjoyable activities suitable for children of a wide range of abilities.
 This text uses the Olympic Games as a microcosm through which to explore the ancient world.
 As we follow the Truth Heralds on their journey through Greece, inviting people to attend the Games, many important aspects of life are revealed.
 Religion, art and architecture, homes, war, trade, theatre, learning and the relationships between the city states are themes which give a clear picture of what was important to the Ancient Greeks, and the nature of their daily lives.

 There are 49 pages in this book.
-This book was published 1997 by Cambridge University Press .
+This book was published in 1997 by Cambridge University Press .

 This book has the following chapters: Introduction; 1.
 Invitation to the Games; 2.
 The city states; 3.
 Life in the city; 4.
 Greek gods; 5.
 Athens; 6.
 The Acropolis; 7.
 The theatre; 8.
 Great thinkers; 9.
 Education; 10.
 Women; 11.
 Slaves; 12.
 Trade; 13.
 Sparta; 14.
 War; 15.
 The Olympic Games; Conclusion